jamescherti/dir-config.el/README.md

   (local-config-mode))
 ```

+Note:
+- You can customize the local configuration file names by modifying `local-config-file-names`: ```(setq local-config-file-names '(".project-config.el" ".dir-config.el"))```.
+With this configuration, Emacs will search for the `.project-config.el` file first, and if it is not found, it will then search for the `.dir-config.el` file'.

 ## Usage

 Assuming that the `local-config-dir` package has been configured to allow loading configuration files from specific directories, such as `~/src`, by setting the `local-config-allowed-directories` variable: